Skip to content

 What causes DKA?

 DKA can be caused by missing an insulin dose, eating poorly or feeling stressed.
 An infection or other illness (such as pneumonia or a urinary tract infection) can also lead to DKA.
-If you have signs of infection, such as a fever, cough or sore throat, contact your healthcare provider to make sure you are getting the right treatment.
+If you have signs of infection, such as a fever, cough, or sore throat, contact your healthcare provider.
+It’s important to get the right treatment.
 For some people, DKA may be the first sign that they have diabetes.

 PREVENTION

-When you are sick, you need to watch your blood sugar level very closely so that it doesn’t get too high or too low.
+If you have diabetes, there are some things you can do to watch for diabetic ketoacidosis.
+When you are sick, watch your blood sugar level very closely so that it doesn’t get too high or too low.
 Ask your healthcare provider what your critical blood sugar level is.
 Most patients should watch their glucose levels closely when they are more than 13.9 mmol/L (250 mg per dL).

 When you’re sick or stressed, you should check your blood sugar level more often than normal (sometimes every 3 to 4 hours).
 If your blood sugar reaches a critical level, check it every 1 to 2 hours.
 Ask your healthcare provider if you should test your blood sugar level during the night.